What are Virtual Cards and how do they work?

 You’d also be able to toggle more general spending limits as well as expiration dates, and manage the unique numbers electronically.
 Depending on your issuer, a virtual credit card number would also allow you to lock, manage and delete a virtual account.

 For a newer technology, the advantages of virtual cards are quite extensive.
 With the ability to set spending limits and toggle expiry, limiting tail spend and overspending in general for employees becomes extremely simple.
-In most systems, leftover amounts are automatically restored to the main account upon expiry or deactivation of the assigned virtual number.
+In most systems, you restore leftover amounts automatically to the main account upon expiry or deactivation of the assigned virtual number.

 Visibility into expenses is also enhanced with the usage of virtual cards, as tracking expenses over specific periods of time and generating reports by employee, vendor, and so on comes built in with most providers.
 You’ll easily be able to spot rogue spend and ballooning budgets.